spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ![A view of the cluster profile stack](/tutorials/deploy-clusters/aws/clusters_public-cloud_deploy-k8s-cluster_clusters_parameters.png)

 The review section gives an overview of the cluster profile configuration you selected.
-Click on **Finishing Configuration** to create the cluster profile.
+Click on **Finish Configuration** to create the cluster profile.

-You can update cluster profiles after the creation process.
-You can modify cluster profiles by adding, removing, or editing layers at any moment.
+Cluster profiles are mutable, meaning you can modify them when you desire.
+You can add, remove, or edit the existing layers during modification.

 <br />